From the author:

 The limits of your comfort zone

 Do you know that queasy feeling in your stomach that warns you of a new, potentially risky situation?
 This is the limit of your comfort zone.
 Within this zone, there is little uncertainty as you repeat known processes.
 Whenever you overcome your anxiety and expand the boundaries of your comfort zone, you grow as a person.

-An everyday life with repetitive activities in turn means standstill.
+An everyday life with repetitive activities in turn means stagnation.
 It means conformity.
 As long as you are compliant, have a steady income and a good hedge, you can keep the risk to a minimum.
-As in the saga of Icarus, the widespread opinion teaches us not to fly too close to the sun or too low over the water.
+As in the saga of Icarus, the widespread opinion teaches us that we should not fly too close to the sun or too low over the water.

 Life is a journey

 Your life should be a journey with constantly new challenges.
 If you really want to feel alive, then you have to grow a little every day.
 Finally, eat healthy, stop smoking, write a book, start a blog, strengthen relationships, have interesting conversations, train for a marathon, travel to new countries, or implement an idea you've been thinking of for a long time.

 Too often, we invent new excuses so we do not have to move out of our comfort zone, where we've made ourselves so comfortable.
 If we then have enough courage to take a risk, then our environment lets us know how naive we are.

 Are you familiar with that?
 We Germans are known for tirelessly insuring, standardizing, testing and certifying.
 This is intended to minimize residual risks as much as possible, which to a certain extent is certainly desirable.

 On the other hand, this constant desire for stability ensures that we cling to the status quo and perceive changes as negative.
 While we should be aware of the consequences of change, we should not be against it until every little residual risk has been thought through and resolved.
 John G. Bennett put it very aptly:

 “If risk could be calculated in advance, it would no longer be a risk.”